Recursive variational Gaussian approximation with the Whittle likelihood for linear non-Gaussian state space models: Experiments involving different blocking strategies

 In this section, we discuss the tuning parameters in Algorithm~\ref{algo:block_rvgaw}: the choice of block length $B$ and the number of frequencies to be processed individually before blocking, $\tilde{n}$.
 We base our discussion on inspection of the periodogram.

 Recall that the periodogram is an estimate of the spectral density and can be viewed as a measure of the relative contributions of the frequencies to the total variance of the process~\citep{percival1993spectral}.
 For example, Figure~\ref{fig:cutoff_freqs} shows the periodograms for the linear Gaussian SSM in Section~\ref{sec:linear_gaussian} and the univariate SV model in Section~\ref{sec:sv_sim}.
-This figure shows that in general, power decreases as frequency increases.
-Frequencies that carry less power tend to have less effect on the trajectory of the variational mean; see, for example, the trajectories of the parameters of the linear Gaussian model in Figure~\ref{fig:trajectory_lgss}.
-The trajectory of $\phi$ moves towards the true parameter value within the first few frequencies, with only minor adjustments afterwards.
+This figure shows that for the examples considered, the power generally decreases as frequency increases.
+In Figure ~\ref{fig:trajectory_lgss}, the trajectory of $\phi$ moves towards the true parameter value within the first few frequencies, with only minor adjustments afterwards.
 The trajectories for $\sigma_\eta$ and $\sigma_\epsilon$ behave in a similar manner, but with more gradual changes.
-This behaviour can also be observed in Figure~\ref{fig:trajectories_sv_sim}, in which the trajectories of both parameters in the univariate SV model exhibit large changes in the first few iterations, then stabilise afterwards.
+This behaviour can also be observed in Figure~\ref{fig:trajectories_sv_sim_blocksize0}, in which the trajectories of both parameters in the univariate SV model exhibit large changes in the first few iterations, then stabilise afterwards.
 Higher frequencies that have little effect on the variational mean can thus be processed together in ``blocks".
 The R-VGA-Whittle updates can then be made based on the Whittle log-likelihood for a ``block" of frequencies, which we compute as the sum of the individual log-likelihood contribution evaluated at each frequency within that block.

 It is important to choose an appropriate point to start blocking, as well as an appropriate length for each block of frequencies.
-To determine the frequency at which to begin blocking, we borrow a concept from physics and electrical engineering called the \textit{3dB frequency cutoff}, which is the frequency on the power spectrum at which the power drops to approximately half the maximum power of the spectrum.
+To determine the frequency at which to begin blocking, we use the \textit{3dB frequency cutoff}, which is the frequency on the power spectrum at which the power drops to approximately half the maximum power of the spectrum.
 The value 3 comes from the fact that, on the decibel scale, a drop from a power level $P_1$ to another level $P_2 = \frac{1}{2} P_1$ results in a drop of 3 decibels.
 The change in decibels is calculated as